RidouanBani/RidouanBani.github.io/_pages/about.md

 **Ongoing:**
-> How the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?
+> How  species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?

 > What are the effects of climate change on both biotic and abatioc drivers of metapopulations growth, stability and persistence?

-> Marine protected areas networks in varrying environment: how big and distant?
+> Marine protected areas networks in a varrying environment: how big and distant?